-When EC500 is enabled on a Communication Manager station, a call to that station will generate a new outbound call from Communication Manager to the configured EC500 destination, typically a mobile phone.
+When EC500 is enabled on the Communication Manager station, a call to that station will generate a new outbound call from Communication Manager to the configured EC500 destination, typically a mobile phone.
 The following screen shows an example EC500 configuration for the user with station extension 6102.
-Use the command change off-pbx-telephone station-mapping x where x is Communication Manager station.
+Use the command change off-pbx-telephone station-mapping x where x is the Communication Manager station.

-- The Station Extension field will automatically populate with station extension. - For Application enter EC500. - Enter a Dial Prefix if required by the routing configuration, none was required during testing. - For the Phone Number enter the phone that will also be called (e.g. 0035389434xxxx). - Set the Trunk Selection to ars so that the ARS table will be used for routing. - Set the Config Set to 1.
+- The Station Extension field will automatically populate with station extension. - For Application enter EC500. - Enter a Dial Prefix (e.g., 9) if required by the routing configuration. - For the Phone Number enter the phone that will also be called (e.g. 0035391xxxxxx). - Set the Trunk Selection to 1 so that Trunk Group 1 will be used for routing. - Set the Config Set to 1.